Kaathala Kaathala

-Kaathala Kaathala is a 1998 Indian Tamil-language romantic comedy film directed by Singeetam Srinivasa Rao and produced by P. L. Thenappan.
+Kaathala Kaathala is a 1998 Indian Tamil-language romantic comedy film directed by Singeetham Srinivasa Rao and produced by P. L. Thenappan.
 The film stars Kamal Haasan, Prabhu Deva, Soundarya and Rambha.
 It revolves around two men falling in love with two women, but end up creating a web of lies trying to impress their lovers' fathers.

 Kaathala Kaathala was initially expected to be directed by K. S. Ravikumar, but he was replaced by Rao after he refused to sign the film until the Film Employees Federation of South India (FEFSI) strike of 1997 had stopped.
-The film was released on 10 April 1998, to positive reviews and became a commercial success.
+The film was released on 10 April 1998 and became a commercial success.
 It was later loosely remade in Hindi as Housefull (2010).

 Plot

-Ramalingam and Sundaralingam are orphans who take care of orphaned children.
-Sundaralingam paints shop banners and calendars.
-Ramalingam makes money, usually by fraudulent means.
-Once he even worked for a fake preacher (Ananda Vikadanantha) and regretted for it.
-Sundari, an arts student, falls for Ramalingam.
+Ramalingam and Sundaralingam are orphans who care for orphaned children.
+While Sundaralingam paints shop banners and calendars, Ramalingam usually earns money by fraudulent means.
+Once, he even worked for a fake godman Ananda Vikadanantha and regretted it.
+Sundari, an arts student, falls in love with Ramalingam.
 Her friend, Janaki, falls in love with Sundaralingam.
 Janaki's father, Paramasivam, objects to Janaki's wedding since Sundaralingam is poor, prompting Janaki and Sundaralingam to marry with the help of their friends.

 Days go by, but Paramasivam still does not agree.
 This causes Sundari to ask Janaki to lie to Paramasivam and say that she has given birth to a son.
 Paramasivam, upon receiving the letter, changes his mind and gets ready to set off to Chennai.
 Sundari lies to her Chicago-based father, Balamurugan, that Ramalingam is a rich man.
 Janaki, to easily convince her parents, also fabricates a story that Sundaralingam has become rich.
-The girls rent a bungalow for three days; the owner, Noorjahan, mistakes Janaki and Ramalingam to be a couple.
+The girls rent a bungalow for three days; the owner, Noorjahan, mistakes Janaki and Ramalingam as a couple.

 Balamurugan, who is supposed to come on that day, misses his flight.
 Janaki's parents wish to surprise her, and they end up coming on that day.
 Ramalingam mistakes Janaki's father for Sundari's father, and a comedy of errors ensues.
-Unable to tell the truth because of Noorjahan's presence, Janaki and Ramalingam let the mistaken identity stay as such.
+Unable to tell the truth due to Noorjahan's presence, Janaki and Ramalingam let the mistaken identity stay as such.
 To keep the tale running, Janaki and Ramalingam introduce Sundari as the maidservant and Sundaralingam as the cook.
 Sundari borrows a child from a beggar woman, who stays in the house as the woman who supplies milk.